bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ## A little about the iterator protocol

-When we use spread operator, like `[...someArray]`
+When we use spread operator, like `[...someArray]` - it treats someArray
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTQ0MTcyNTcsMTAzNjA5NzEwNCwtND
+eyJoaXN0b3J5IjpbLTIwMTQwODE3OTUsMTAzNjA5NzEwNCwtND
 M5OTk3ODU5XX0=
 -->